Native and Rural Student Center (Juneau)

 The NRSC joined the UAS campus in 1996, through the collaborative efforts of the student club Wooch.Een, UAS faculty, staff, and administration.
 The NRSC was founded on working together.

-The NRSC is supported by our Student Equity and Multicultural Services Manager, our Program Director for PITAAS (Preparing Indigenous Teachers and Administrators for Alaska Schools), our Alaska Native Student Retention Specialist, and through the activity of clubs such as Asian American Pacific Islander (AAPI), American Indian Science and Engineering Society (AISES), Traditional Games, and Wooch.Een.
+The NRSC is supported by our Multicultural Services Manager, our Program Director for PITAAS (Preparing Indigenous Teachers and Administrators for Alaska Schools), our Alaska Native Student Retention Specialist, and through the activity of clubs such as Asian American Pacific Islander (AAPI), American Indian Science and Engineering Society (AISES), Traditional Games, and Wooch.Een.
 All groups focus on building connections to each other and place.
-The NRSC promotes both gender and racial equity within our community.
+The NRSC promotes community building and belonging in a welcoming space.

-For information about NRSC, there are 4 ways to contact us:
+For information about the NRSC, there are 4 ways to contact us:

 We look forward to working with you!